 Recognizing and Avoiding Phishing

-How to identify phishing emails, messages, and websites to stay safe online
+How to identify phishing emails, messages, and websites to stay safe online.
+Learn the warning signs of scams and what to do if you click a bad link.

 Phishing is a social engineering attack where bad actors impersonate trusted entities to trick you into revealing sensitive information like passwords, credit card numbers, or personal data.
 These attacks arrive through email, text messages, phone calls, and fake websites.